janscott525/Getting-and-Cleaing-Data-Course-Project/README.md

 # Getting-and-Cleaing-Data-Course-Project
-This is the Gettign and Celanign Data Course Project
+This is the Getting and Cleaning Data Course Project